 Much of this is, no doubt, created by supply shocks, which fall outside the central bank’s area of control, as Fed Chair Jerome Powell pointed out in his press conference earlier this month.
 The Fed can, however, affect demand in the historically tight labor market.
 Its plan to continue implementing 50 basis point (bps) rate hikes should introduce some slack — but the question is, how far will it have to go to achieve its goal on inflation?

-Here are four charts on labor dynamics that explain why I believe this is the case.
+Here are four charts about labor dynamics that explain why I believe this is the case.

 Workers are asking for higher compensation because the prices of the products that impact their inflation expectations have surged.
 As the chart below shows, people’s view of inflation is very closely linked to the prices of gasoline and food.
 U.S. gasoline prices are already sitting at record highs, even before the peak summer driving season kicks off.
 And a number of factors, such as the war in Ukraine and a looming fertilizer shortage, are pushing food prices higher.

 Workers are getting the higher compensation they are asking for because the labor market is extremely tight.
 Many workers who went missing during the pandemic have not come back.
 Today’s unemployment rate is similar to before the pandemic, but the labor force participation rate still lags.
 It was 62.2% in April 2022, compared to 63.4% in February 2020, according to the Bureau of Labor Statistics (BLS).
 Employers also reported a record 11.5 million open jobs in March 2022, according to BLS data.

 The natural unemployment rate, which represents unemployment not linked to cyclical demand, has declined over time, but is still likely a full percent above the current unemployment rate, and perhaps higher.